Jazz & Reflection with Beachside Brass

-Spring Fling at Beach United featuring Barbra Lica
+Spring Fling Concert feat.
+Barbra Lica

 Tickets are $40/Adult and $15/Child with proceeds going towards supporting Beach United Church and its many community programs.
+There will be a cash bar as well!

 PURCHASE TICKETS